17 Jobs Working With Children

 1. A Deep Sense of Purpose

 We've all heard the cliché that children are our future.
 But have you ever paused and considered just how true that is?
-Today's kids will inherit the world, and many of them will become tomorrow's leaders, caretakers, inventors, and artists.
+Today's kids will inherit the world, and many will become tomorrow's leaders, caretakers, inventors, and artists.
 That means you have the chance to help shape the future by contributing your talents toward the positive development and growth of young people in your community.

 2. Exposure to Wildly Fresh Perspectives